 The Root Cause Of A Blown Head Gasket

 - Severe overheating.
-Usually the result of:
+Usually the result of the cooling system loosing coolant due to:

 - Water pump failure.